ponyfoo/articles/drafts/hq-modules.md

   [3]: http://i.imgur.com/jU8JmSs.jpg
   [4]: http://bevacqua.github.io/rome "Rome on GitHub Pages"

-I believe that **one of the core drivers for high-quality modules is open-source**.
+One of the **core drivers** for high-quality modules is **open-source**.
 Open-source _forces_ you to [think hard about the API][1] you're going to provide for your components, as well as put yourself in the shoes of an API consumer, and learn what you would like the API to be.
 Another module quality booster can be found in documentation.
 I love to thoroughly document the modules I build.
 This doesn't merely help outsiders, which would be too self-less.
 It also helps you pour your thoughts into words that explain the behavior of your API.
 If it's hard to describe, then chances are your API is hard to use as well.

 [Automating your build process][2] is another crucial piece of the high-quality module puzzle.
 An [automated build **(and release)** process][3] allows you to easily deploy new releases to [`npm`][4], [`Bower`][5], as well as creating a git tag on your public repository.
 Maintaining [a changelog][6] is almost a requirement when you are trying to keep your consumers up to date regarding your latest changes.
 Changes to your API should be reflected in both the documentation as well as the changelog, while internal code quality refactorings don't necessarily need to be reflected in the documentation.